Skip to navigation

 This 90 ft sundial dominates the astronomical Jantar Mantar

-Jaipur is a shopper's paradise, which rules me out: given the choice between shopping for souvenirs and watching paint dry, I'd go for the paint because it's less tiring.
+Jaipur is a shopper's paradise, which rules me out; given the choice between shopping for souvenirs and watching paint dry, I'd go for the paint because it's less tiring.
 But that's where Jaipur's main tout scene hangs out, enticing tourists into carpet emporiums, jewellery shops and clothes stalls, and I simply clammed up whenever anybody mentioned buying anything.
-I also avoided the rickshaws and walked everywhere, mainly for the practical reason that a jittery ride in a three-wheel nightmare would have stirred up a tender colon that didn't need any excitement, so I found Jaipur not unpleasant as far as the legendary touts went.
+I also avoided the rickshaws and walked everywhere, mainly for the practical reason that a jittery ride in a three-wheel nightmare would have stirred up a tender colon that didn't need any more excitement, so I found Jaipur fairly pleasant as far as the legendary touts went.

 The Jantar Mantar